atleysus/acalculator/README.md

-This is a project I worked on because I was bord so here it is
+This is a project I worked on because I was board so here it is